studiesquest/studiesquest.github.io/README.md

 <p align="center">
   <b>100+ free unblocked games — NO popup ads, NO tracking, NO lag.</b><br>
   Built for Chromebook sign-in page bypass.
 Just open and play.
+  Some embedded games on this site may display advertisements within their iframes.
+Please note that these ads are provided by the original game sources, and are not created, controlled, or managed by me.
   (right now I am using banner ads that you can close completely and it wont distract you.
 I will use these ads to buy a real link to connect to the site.)
   (Afterwards I will permanantly remove ads from the site!)
 </p>